 How can I maximize my apartment space?

 One of the best ways to make the most out of apartment space is by choosing furniture with multiple purposes.
-"A sofa bed is a winner for making a living space double up as a guest room.', says Martin Waller, founder of global design brand Andrew Martin (opens in new tab).'In the same way a sofa with built in storage does two jobs at once."
+"A sofa bed is a winner for making a living space double up as a guest room," says Martin Waller, founder of global design brand Andrew Martin.
+"In the same way, a sofa with built-in storage does two jobs at once."
 Lift-top coffee tables and storage ottomans are also great options for this.

 How can I decorate my apartment kitchen?

 Just because you're working with a li'l bit of space, doesn't mean that you can't add personality.
-"Don’t be afraid to integrate decorative tiles into a small kitchen for a dash of character and interest.' says Nadia McCowan Hill, Wayfair’s Resident Style Advisor.
-'You can easily upgrade a small space and add a personal touch with self-stick vinyl wall tiles in an easy and affordable way."
+"Don’t be afraid to integrate decorative tiles into a small kitchen for a dash of character and interest," says Nadia McCowan Hill, Wayfair’s Resident Style Advisor.
+"You can easily upgrade a small space and add a personal touch with self-stick vinyl wall tiles in an easy and affordable way."
 These kinds of tiles also work really well in bathrooms.